adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What can the AE token be used for? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

-AE are the access tokens to the æternity blockchain and act as a unit of account for the resources spent on æternity.
+AEON or AE are the access tokens to the æternity blockchain and act as a unit of account for the resources spent on æternity.
 AE are the energy (or “crypto-fuel”) used to power any application implemented on the platform.
 Every action (and even inaction) on the æternity platform costs something, even if only fractions of cents.

 AE are the fuel for the new types of trustless apps that will be be enabled.
 For more information regarding applications, consult the [æternity whitepaper](https://uploads.strikinglycdn.com/files/8a476e2a-e859-4e5b-8d37-a21c88b1cf93/aeternity-trustless-decentralized%20%2853%29.pdf), visit the [website](http://www.aeternity.com/) or continue reading this FAQ.

 # What are some of the more interesting applications that can be created on æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 æternity enables a high transaction throughput.
-Broadly speaking, any type of application that requires high transactional speed will run smoothly on æternity.
+Broadly speaking, and contrary to traditional blockchains limitations, any type of application that requires high transactional speed will run smoothly on æternity.
 Here are some of those:

 * Nano and micro payments.
 * Smart-contracts using oracles to initiate millions of parallel transactions.